dentropy/discord-binding/README.md

 ## Helpers

 You can check if the SQLite database is being written to with `ls -lrt` a couple times in the directory of the database to see if it is increasing.

+## Postgres Test

+* To make work with postgres
+  * Check ExportDiscord to make sure the postgres_query's are being run rather than sqlite_query
+  *